DiondraEvans/ShoesWebsite/README.md

-<h1>Sneakers Ecommerce Website</h1>
+<h1>👟 Sneakers Ecommerce Website</h1>
 <hr style="width: 15px">
 <h2>Project Description</h2>
 <p>Created an E-commerce website assigned as a project in my software development bootcamp at Perscholas.
-I made it as close to a real E-commerce site as possible with a list of products, images, brand names, and prices.
+I made it as close to a real E-commerce site as possible with a list of products, preview images, brand names, and prices.
 You can add as many products as you want to your cart as well.
-This project was assigned for us to strengthen our basic HTML, CSS, and Javascript ability to make a CRUD application using RESTful routes in Express while using MongoDB as a database to store information.
+This project was assigned to us to strengthen our basic HTML, CSS, and Javascript ability to make a CRUD application using RESTful routes in Express while using MongoDB as a database to store information.
 The product being sold on my E-commerce website is shoes.
 As a UX designer as well, I tried to make the experience as clean and pleasant as possible incorporating a price filter and a simple layout upon loading the page. </p>
 <p>Feel free to watch the following video to get a preview of my website:</p>
 <hr>
 <h2>Technologies</h2>